There are many ways to achieve the same objective in Excel, in this instance copying a range of cells to a new spreadsheet location.

 Get the spreadsheet used in the tutorial above.

-Also receive updates when new blog or video tutorials are released.
+Also get updates when new blog or video tutorials are released.

 How To Copy An Excel Range Without Using Copy